 To address this common need, Spirae will provide structured professional training to power system professionals.
 Concepts covered will include:

 Smart grid short-length training courses provide the educational resources and technical understanding through hands-on power system activities and lectures in smart grid concepts, technologies and interoperable solutions.

 Despite substantial funding dedicated to smart grid projects domestically and abroad, the demonstration of live, operational technologies that synchronize with markets is still rare.
 As a result, understanding of the underlying technologies and their applicability to meeting market and economic needs is lacking.
-Through events such as Smart Grid Live, the Center and its partners will address this need by leveraging the InteGrid Lab and the Spirae NOC to provide visitors with real, visually compelling demonstrations of smart grid projects testing real technologies and business models.
+Through offerings such as Smart Grid Live services, the Center and its partners address this need by leveraging the InteGrid Lab and the Spirae NOC to provide visitors with real, visually compelling demonstrations of smart grid projects testing real technologies and business models.